 Ensuring that our Haitian medical staff have both the training and adequate equipment for our programs is a critical part of what we do.

 Our malnutrition program requires our Haitian staff to have a full understanding of both the causes and treatment of moderate and severe malnutrition.
 In addition, they must have accurate measurement tools to do the weekly assessments for all the children in the program.
-Working closely with Medicine & Food for Kids, training sessions are held regularly with our staff to review protocols and current guidelines.
+Working closely with Meds & Food for Kids, training sessions are held regularly with our staff to review protocols and current guidelines.
 And with help from partners such as SECA, we are working to make certain that each malnutrition center has working accurate scales and height measurement tools.
 To ensure that each child is progressing properly, our medical director reviews all the children regularly.